frefolli/liblexer/README.md

 # Liblexer

-A header-only lexer generator library, releasing the power of generic programming and reducing dependency between components: this library only declare miniman constructs to run a lexer, while you provide definitions as compile-time data.
+A header-only lexer generator library, releasing the power of generic programming and reducing dependency between components: this library only declares minimal constructs to run a lexer, while you provide definitions as compile-time data.

 ## Example: Calculator tokenizer